DarkDk123/ZTM-ML-Data-Science/7. Scikit learn - Creating ML models/Sk-learn_Notes.md

 ### **What is Scikit-learn ?**

-It's a Python library used for creating **machine learning models**, it has lots of built-int machine learning models to use.
+It's a Python library used for creating **machine learning models**, it has lots of built-in machine learning models to use.

 We just need to have our cleaned Data and fit that into our desired Machine Learning Algorithm to get our trained model.